 You must also file a tax return with your state.
-Currently, seven states impose a state income tax:
+Currently, seven states do not impose a state income tax:

 Net Income and Tax Refunds

 Depending on your earnings, the amount of taxes paid in during the year and the total deductions you have, it may be that you have money coming back from the Internal Revenue Service (IRS) and/or your state government.

-If you owe money in taxes, it’s good idea to ask your employer to withhold more for taxes from each paycheck going forward.
+If you owe money in taxes, it is good idea to ask your employer to withhold more for taxes from each paycheck going forward.
 That way, you might not owe any taxes after filing the next time, and you may even get a refund.

 Denise Dayton is a a freelance writer who specializes in business, education and technology.
 She has written for eHow.com, Library Journal, The Searcher, Bureau of Education and Research, and corporate clients.